Deano10134/phase-1-practice-interacting-with-the-dom/README.md

   displayed by the timer
 - A comment box that adds comments when submitted

-First, take a few minutes to explore and test out the behavior of the page.
+First, take a few minutes to explore and test out the behaviour of the page.
 Think about how each of the features must work.
 What must be happening underneath each of these features?